TandyTnd/ttsStreamlabs/README.md

 # ttsStreamlabs
-a short python script to run tts on a streamlabs chat, it reads directly from streamlabs chat windows.
+a short python script to run tts on a streamlabs chat, it reads directly from the streamlabs chat window.